Date

 Meals: B, L

-Begin touring at the Grand Palace, an immense complex of ornate buildings, halls, and gardens spreading along the bank of Thailand’s main river, the Chao Phraya.
+Today begins with a visit to the Grand Palace, an immense complex of ornate buildings, halls, and gardens spreading along the bank of Thailand’s main river, the Chao Phraya.
 The original palace was built in 1782 by King Buddha Yodfa Chulaloke, the first king of the Chakri Dynasty, after he moved the nation’s capital to Bangkok from Thonburi.
 Subsequent kings have augmented the complex, creating the magnificent compound we see today.
 Though it is no longer the residence of the monarch, the Grand Palace still hosts several official functions for the king throughout the year.
-Here, see the elaborate Temple of the Emerald Buddha, with its venerated 31-inch-high statue carved from a single piece of jade.
+It is here that we see the elaborate Temple of the Emerald Buddha, with its venerated 31-inch-high statue carved from a single piece of jade.

 Overnight: Royal Orchid Sheraton